Top Cybersecurity Trends Shaping the Digital World in 2025

 Key Tactics:

-• Phishing simulations and gamified training
+• Phishing simulations and interactive training

-• Secure-by-design user interfaces
+• Intuitive, secure-by-design interfaces

 📘 Conclusion